-These engines include all of the advanced features we have created to date which makes driving them in Advanced Mode so challenging, rewarding and immersive.
-However if you prefer, the engines are equally as happy running in simple mode and standard mode using the F4 HUD, keyboard, mouse and/or Xbox controller.
+As with all of our products the 9400 Pannier Tanks are crafted to be challenging, rewarding and as immersive as possible when used in Advanced Mode however if you prefer, the engines are equally as happy running in simple mode and standard mode using the F4 HUD, keyboard, mouse and/or Xbox controller.

 Please read this manual thoroughly, especially to get the best from Advanced Mode.
 We hope you enjoy driving these Great Western classics.